 The provision of exits is considered adequate for the number of people expected to be present.

 The exit widths provided appear adequate for the numbers expected to be present.
-A chair lift was installed to the stairs between the 1st and 2nd floors.
-This had a marginal impact to the width of the escape stairs.
-Due to the fact that the block operates a Stay Put evacuation strategy, this is deemed acceptable.

-Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
+К4 1 action Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
+No